 One of the coolest things about the New Year is that everyone prepares to make changes.
 Most of us set resolutions and promise ourselves that we will stick to better habits.
 On the other hand, businesses promise they’ll thrive in the upcoming year.

 Meanwhile, employees are setting their favorite intentions.
 Since remote work has become increasingly popular, workspaces are also starting to take off; and since the New Year brings new upgrades for everybody, here are the latest ones that future workplaces might undergo in 2020.
 Since technology has evolved so much, the work approach must keep track of these updates and improve correspondingly.

 1. The new generation will have an important say

-- Gen-Zs are not as interested in the work-life balance as the Millennials were, but they still rank high in this category, so make sure you prevent burnouts from happening.
+- Gen-Zs are not as interested in work-life balance as the Millennials were, but they still rank high in this category, so make sure you prevent burnout from happening.
 One of the leading measures you could take is to start an office meditation group or design a yoga place within the office where employees can take regular breaks to unwind.

 - Ask for constant feedback, as Gen-Zs want to make sure that their voices are heard.
 They want to take as many surveys as possible if that means improving the quality of their workplace.

 - Gen-Zs won’t be scared to fail, as they see failure as an opportunity to grow (which, in fact, it is).
 In case they do fail, they’ll stand up quickly and be back on their feet in no time.

 Because of their high-tech structured minds, Generation Z will increase the way in which digital marketing is done.
 “There will be an even steeper switch from PC to mobile since Gen-Zs are basically unable to survive one day without their mobile devices.
 This strong connection to the digital world helped them develop mobile maturity and ability to perform serious tasks on their phones,” writes Dana Humphrey, assignment services coordinator at BluX.